Get a Print Quote in Seconds - Not Weeks

 The System Could Always Identify a Supplier

-Occasionally, there would be no supplier identified to produce a buyer's job specifications.
-However, we found a way for the system to abstract the job specification by leveraging the standardized attributes defined and find a supplier as needed.
+Occasionally, no supplier was identified to produce a buyer's job specifications.
+However, we found a way for the system to abstract the job specification by leveraging the standardized attributes defined and finding a supplier as needed.

 As you've read earlier, a standardized set of attributes using the SKU system was established to calculate and compare print job prices in real-time.
-A buyer could choose what was needed for the print job, in the same way a supplier could determine what is offered in SKU management.
-However, after a buyer determines what they want, the system generates a print specification describing what the finished product will be and uses that to get a price from all suppliers in the system.
+A buyer could choose what was needed for the print job, and a supplier could determine what is offered in SKU management.
+However, after a buyer determines what they want, the system generates a print specification describing the finished product and uses that to get a price from all suppliers in the system.

-If a specific paper or press wasn't an exact match for any supplier in the system, the pricing engine would use standardized paper or press attributes (abstracted job specification elements) so at least one supplier could produce the job at the desired quality.
-There would always be a way to find a supplier, even in the most complex cases.
+If a specific paper or press weren't an exact match for any supplier in the system, the pricing engine would use standardized paper or press attributes (abstracted job specification elements) so at least one supplier could produce the job at the desired quality.
+There will always be a way to find a supplier, even in the most complex cases.

 Conclusion

-Let's revisit the scenario at the beginning where this time, Susan uses this system.
+Let's revisit the beginning scenario where Susan uses this system.

 Susan needed to print materials for a tradeshow, but this year, she knew that this print pricing system existed.
-Rather than calling her printer to receive pricing quotes up to a week later, she went to the application and entered the job specifications as requested in the step-by-step form.
+Rather than calling her printer to receive pricing quotes up to a week later, she went to the application.
+She entered the job specifications as requested in the step-by-step form.
 On each page of the form, she saw an updated price.

-She didn't know that the pricing engine identified the right press, paper, and supplier to produce the job, and then calculated the press, paper, services, markup, shipping and parcel costs along with delivery timelines.
-All she knew was that the system provided her with a total price and a delivery date based on her selections within less than 3 seconds.
+Susan didn't know that the pricing engine identified the right press, paper, and supplier to produce the job, and then calculated the press, paper, services, markup, shipping and parcel costs along with delivery timelines.
+All she knew was that the system provided her with a total price and a delivery date based on her selections within less than three seconds.

-Susan ordered all the jobs within minutes, paid for them, and tracked their status online at the site.
+Susan ordered all the jobs within minutes, paid for them, and tracked their status online.
 She trusted that the supplier selected would do a great job.
-And she knew she could simply reorder the same items next year, changing the artwork.
+And she knew she could reorder the same items next year, changing the artwork.

 She saved hours and hundreds of dollars, knowing she got the best price for high-quality printed items delivered on time.
-Further, suppliers who were a better fit to produce what she needed were able to provide her an instant quote and meet her printing needs.
+Further, suppliers who were a better fit to produce what she needed were able to provide her with an instant quote and meet her printing needs.
 To Susan, this was as easy as a few clicks.
-She had no idea that the secret to this success included thousands of data points, complex algorithms and logic, and advanced system resource management.
+She had yet to learn that the secret to this success included thousands of data points, complex algorithms and logic, and advanced system resource management.

 Build With Us